CarlVerret/csFastFloat/README.md

-# csFastFloat : a fast and accurate 64bits float parser
+# csFastFloat : a fast and accurate float parser

-C# version of Daniel Lemire's fast_float https://github.com/fastfloat/fast_float  fully ported from C to C#
+C# version of Daniel Lemire's [fast_float](https://github.com/fastfloat/fast_float)  fully ported from C to C#.
+It is up to three times faster than the standard library.

 # Benchmarks